What does a Retail Store Manager do?

 How to become a Retail Store Manager?

-- Work in retail.
-Gain experience in customer service and sales.
+- Gain experience in retail.

 How long does it take to become a Retail Store Manager?